Chart Color Schemes

 Employment drivers in Wagga Wagga are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-The worker-to-resident ratio is 0.9, indicating substantial employment opportunities locally.
-Between September 2024 and September 2025, employment levels increased by 3.2%, and labour force grew by 4.8%, causing the unemployment rate to rise by 1.4 percentage points in Wagga Wagga.
-In contrast, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points during the same period.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, employment should increase by 6.7%, and over ten years by 14.1% in Wagga Wagga.
-These projections are based on industry-specific growth rates applied to the local employment mix.
+The ratio of 0.9 workers per resident indicated substantial local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 3.2% while the labour force grew by 4.8%, leading to a rise in unemployment rate by 1.4 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Wagga Wagga's employment should increase by 6.7% over five years and 14.1% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment